tvoirand/BirdNET-Pi/README.md

 Changes include:

+ - Web ui is much more responsive
+ - Daily charts now include all species, not just top/bottom 10
+ - Bump apprise version, so more notification type are possible
+ - Swipe events on Daily Charts (by @croisez)
+ - Support for 'Species range model V2.4 - V2'
  - Bookworm support
  - Experimental support for writing transient files to tmpfs
  - Rework analysis to consolidate analysis/server/extraction.
 Should make analysis more robust and slightly more efficient, especially on installations with a large number of recordings
  - Bump tflite_runtime to 2.11.0, it is faster
  - Rework daily_plot.py (chart_viewer) to run as a daemon to avoid the very expensive startup
- - Bump apprise version, so more notification type are possible
- - Fix: Setting Excluded/Custom species from the UI, that have a ' now works
- - Fix: Setting apprise notification body and apprise notification title that include 'special' characters like `"{}` now is possible.
-So you can send json now
- - Fix: add missing languages for new model
- - Fix: Daily Chart was not including new detections due to caching
- - Fix: changing advanced settings was not updating on a fresh install ed.
-CHANNELS, RECORDING_LENGTH, ... simplify
- - Fix: PrivacyThreshold now works as intended
- - Support for 'Species range model V2.4 - V2'
+ - Lots of fixes & cleanups

 !! note: see 'Migrating' on how to migrate from mcguirepr89